 When we promise, we deliver - Trustworthy

 Polaris Bank assumed the assets and certain liabilities of erstwhile Skye effective Friday, September 21, 2018.
-The CBN appointed Mr. Muhammad K. Ahmad, OON, as its board Chairman; while Mr. Innocent C. Ike is the Acting Managing Director/CEO of Polaris Bank Limited.
+The CBN appointed Mr. Muhammad K. Ahmad, OON, as its board Chairman; while Mr. Innocent C. Ike is the Managing Director/CEO of Polaris Bank Limited.
 This follows from his appointment by the Board of Directors of Polaris Bank Ltd and the Asset Management Corporation of Nigeria (AMCON) effective September 1, 2020

 The new management is vested with the responsibility of entrenching sound corporate governance and risk management practices while positioning the bank rightly for investors.